psychemedia/finn-resources/src/oisin-tir-na-nog.md

 ```

-In this next version, the fairy princess Niamh is unnamed, and sets out find and marry Oisin in order to remove a curse placed on her by her own father.
+In this next version, the fairy princess Niamh is unnamed, and sets out to find and marry Oisin in order to remove a curse placed on her by her own father.
 When the time comes to leave the Land of Youth, Oisin is warned explicitly that the time he has spent there is much longer than he may have thought.
 In this variant, the stone that is to be Oisín's undoing also has a story attached to it.

 ```{admonition} In *Myths and folk-lore of Ireland*, Jeremiah Curtin, 1890
 :class: dropdown